- Course Number:

 Explores basic skills needed to assist with installation and repair of plumbing systems.
 Introduces plumbing plans and drawings, measuring for plumbing materials and safe operation of plumbing tools.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: